scenerygraphics/spirvcrossj/README.md

 ## Usage

-See the tests in `java-wrapper/src/main/java/graphics/scenery/spirvcrossj/` for how to use the library.
+See the [tests](src/test/java/graphics/scenery/spirvcrossj) for how to use the library.
 For both SPIRV-cross and glslang, the syntax is very similar to the original C++ version.